shalikadulaj/IoT-Mini-Project-2-Data-Engineering-in-IoT-Pipeline/README.md

 - Configure SQL statement
 	- Write this quarry to select all the data coming from the topic, and ingest to the timestream.

-			SELECT * FROM 'sensor/station1'
+			SELECT * FROM 'Grenoble/Data'

+			Note - in this project, data comes from three sites (Grenoble, Saclay, Paris).
+From the 'Grenoble/Data', 'Saclay/Data', and 'Paris/Data' topics we get processed data.
+As well as to visualize we get unprocessed data from each node ( there are 9 nodes).
+Use sensor/node1, sensor/node2, sensor/node3……… topics to get noisy data (before preprocessing).
+We use this noisy data only for visualizing purposes.
+We do not store this noisy data in the DynamoDB database.

 - Attach rule actions - This is the action when receiving data.
 	- Select - “Timestream table (write message into a Timestream table)”
 	- Add database - If you have not created a database, you can create a database by clicking on “Create Timetream database”.
 Select standard database.
-	- Add Table – Click on create timestream table
+	- Add Table – Click on "create timestream table"
-	- Add a IAM role – Click on create new role
+	- Add an "IAM role" – Click on create new role

 - Review and create
 </details>

 <details>

 <summary> AWS Managed Grafana </summary>

 AWS Managed Grafana is a fully managed and scalable service that simplifies the deployment, operation, and scaling of Grafana for analytics and monitoring.
 It integrates seamlessly with other AWS services, offering a user-friendly interface for creating dashboards and visualizations to gain insights from diverse data sources.
 We are using Grafana for visualizing data using AWS Timestream as a data source.

 You can create the workspace as below